israelameg/Arkanoid-game/README.md

 # Arkanoid-game
 The project was made for "OOP" course.
-Arkanoid game developed with the biu jar to draw on the GIU.

 ## Introduction
+Arkanoid game with 4 levels.
+Developed with the biu jar to draw on the GIU.

 ## Technologies